Summer Snow Hemlock

 A fantastic self-contained color accent evergreen with white new foliage that sets itself off against the dark green older needles just perfectly on a conical shrub, the light-dark combination is magical; annual trimming will encourage more white growth

-Summer Snow Hemlock has attractive dark green foliage which emerges white in spring.
+Summer Snow Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its decidedly oval form.
+It has attractive dark green evergreen foliage which emerges white in spring.
 The needles are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Summer Snow Hemlock is a multi-stemmed evergreen shrub with a shapely oval form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Summer Snow Hemlock is recommended for the following landscape applications;